When buying your dream car, you need a dealer’s assistance. However, some of them don’t disclose the real cost of cars. Learn more about it.

-COE is a must for every vehicle as it represents and proves your right to own your car and the limited road space for 5 to 10 years.
+COE is a must for every vehicle.
+It represents and proves your right to own your car and the limited road space for 5 to 10 years.
 There is no other way around it, despite the cost.
-If you wish to have a car, register it in the appropriate vehicle category.
+So register it in the appropriate vehicle category if you wish to have a car.

-You can choose between a basic car insurance, which many thinks can be cheaper, or a comprehensive car insurance which covers death or injury to other parties, fire, damage to other party’s car, theft and medical costs due to an accident.
+You can choose between basic car insurance, which many thinks can be cheaper.
+Or apply for comprehensive car insurance that covers several incidences.
+These are death or injury to other parties, fire, damage to other party’s car, theft and medical costs due to an accident.

-Aside from your financial security if accidents or other unforeseen events occurred, many moneylenders prefer giving car loans to those with insurance.
-If you think this is too expensive, you can gain 10% to 50% discounts if you accumulated a period of time without claiming your car insurance.
-This is called No-Claim Discount.
+Aside from your financial security, many moneylenders prefer giving car loans to those with insurance if accidents or other unforeseen events occur.
+But then again, you might think this is too expensive.
+Instead, you could gain 10% to 50% discounts if you accumulated a period without claiming your car insurance.
+That’s why it is called No-Claim Discount.

-If you avail a comprehensive car insurance, you might have to pay $250 a month:
+If you avail of comprehensive car insurance, you might have to pay $250 a month:

 $250 x 120 = $30,000

-We will use Toyota Corolla Altis price as our base data since it is the most popular for Singaporeans based on Annual Vehicle Statistics 2015.
+We will use Toyota Corolla Altis price as our base data.
+It is the most popular for Singaporeans based on Annual Vehicle Statistics 2015.
 The current price for Corolla Altis is $116,888.
-Given that the down payment is 50% and you are able to obtain a five-year car loan at 3% interest, then your monthly loan repayment if $1,120.18.
+The down payment is 50%, and you can obtain a five-year car loan at 3% interest.
+Then, your monthly loan repayment is $1,120.18.
 At the end of five years, you should have paid $125,655.
 Diligently paying your loans can increase your credit score.

-You can calculate your Road Tax in One.Motoring through either Vehicle Registration Number or Engine Capacity and Vehicle’s Age.
-For the Toyota Corolla Altis, the Road tax of over 10-year period is $7420.
+You can calculate your Road Tax in OneMotoring.
+Utilise either Vehicle Registration Number or Engine Capacity and Vehicle’s Age.
+For the Toyota Corolla Altis, the Road tax over a 10-year period is $7,420.

-Road Tax depends of the engine capacity if the vehicle and whether it uses diesel, petrol or electricity to run.
+Moreover, Road Tax depends on the engine capacity of the vehicle.
+So the use of diesel, petrol or electricity to run affects it.

-COE is pricey and many motorists have been waiting for its price to go down, on the other hand if you choose to sell your car before it reaches 10 years under your ownership, then you can get rebates depending on the years you have used it.
-Since we are calculating the cost of the car for 10 years, presuming that you will scrap your car after 10 years, then the COE has already expired and you will not get any rebate.
+COE is pricey, and many motorists have been waiting for its price to go down.
+On the other hand, you can get rebates if you choose to sell your car before it reaches 10 years under your ownership.
+However, it depends on the years you have used it.
+Since we are calculating the cost of the car for 10 years, presuming that you will scrap your car after 10 years.
+Then, the COE has already expired.
+So, unfortunately, you will not get any rebate.

-Additional Registration Fee (ARF) is the tax you pay for a car based on its Open Market Value (OMV) as assessed by the Singapore Customs.
+Additional Registration Fee (ARF) is the tax you pay for a car based on its Open Market Value (OMV).
+The basis of assessment is from the Singapore Customs.
 OMV includes the freight costs, insurance, and other charges involved during the car’s delivery to Singapore.
-PARF

-PARF will be based on the de-registration of COE and the age of the car computed by the date of its registration either in its country of origin or in Singapore, whichever is earlier.
-Imported cars registered before September 1, 2007 will not be eligible for the PARF rebate.
+PARF will be based on the de-registration of COE.
+In addition, it computes the car’s age by the date of its registration.
+It can be either in its country of origin or in Singapore, whichever is earlier.
+Imported vehicles registered before September 1, 2007, will not be eligible for the PARF rebate.